 ⁵ Cellarier E. Methionine dependency and cancer treatment.
 Cancer Treat Rev. 2003 Dec; 29(6): 489-99.

 Are you still eating eggs?
-What are your reasons for doing so and are you willing to cut them out now?
+What are your reasons for doing so and have you learned anything new in this article that makes you want to stop eating them?
 Let us know in the comments below.

 Alena has been eating a plant-based diet for 6 years and is passionate about sharing her learnings in the fields of nutrition, wellbeing, and vegan ethics.
 She is the co-creator of nutriciously and loves music, reading, nature, traveling, yoga & good food.
 Alena received training in the fields of nutrition, music therapy, and social work.